Wicoro/LeagueHouse_opgg_reorder/README.md

 ### For Chrome

 1. **Download the extension files**
-   - Create a new folder on your computer called `opgg-reorder`
+   - Create a new folder on your computer called `LeagueHouse-opgg-tool`
    - Save `manifest.json` and `content.js` into this folder

 3. **Load the extension**
    - Open Chrome and navigate to `chrome://extensions/`
    - Enable **Developer mode** (toggle switch in the top right corner)
    - Click **"Load unpacked"**
-   - Select your `opgg-reorder` folder
+   - Select your `LeagueHouse-opgg-tool` folder
    - The extension is now installed!

 ### For Firefox

 1. **Download the extension files**
-   - Create a new folder on your computer called `opgg-reorder`
+   - Create a new folder on your computer called `LeagueHouse-opgg-tool`
    - Save `manifest.json` and `content.js` into this folder

 3. **Load the extension temporarily**
    - Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
    - Click **"Load Temporary Add-on..."**
-   - Navigate to your `opgg-reorder` folder and select the `manifest.json` file
+   - Navigate to your `LeagueHouse-opgg-tool` folder and select the `manifest.json` file
    - The extension is now installed!

    **Note:** In Firefox, temporary extensions are removed when you close the browser.
 For permanent installation, you would need to sign the extension through Mozilla.